WDI-Json/Booking-Experts-Assessment/README.md

 [x] Auth with Devise
 [x] Invoice generation with Prawn
 [x] Basic styling with Tailwind
-[ ] Adding I18n gem with implementation
+[x] Adding I18n gem with implementation (NL and EN)
-[ ] Use OpenAi Gem to suggest activities based on location and time booked [ ] Background jobs with Sidekiq
+[ ] Background jobs with Sidekiq
-[ ] Github actions for Build and test
+[ ] Use OpenAi Gem to suggest activities based on location and time booked [ ] Github actions for Build and test
 [ ] Kamal deploy to VM Digital Ocean
 [ ] Automate deployment with Github Actions